Hewlett Packard Enterprise Co (NYSE:HPE) Director Margaret C. Whitman Sells 674,000 Shares

-Hewlett Packard Enterprise Co (NYSE:HPE) Director Margaret C. Whitman sold 674,000 shares of Hewlett Packard Enterprise stock in a transaction that occurred on Thursday, May 31st.
-The stock was sold at an average price of $15.43, for a total value of $10,399,820.00.
-Following the sale, the director now directly owns 2,169,760 shares in the company, valued at approximately $33,479,396.80.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
+Hewlett Packard Enterprise Co (NYSE:HPE) Director Margaret C. Whitman sold 674,000 shares of the firm’s stock in a transaction dated Thursday, May 24th.
+The shares were sold at an average price of $15.68, for a total transaction of $10,568,320.00.
+Following the sale, the director now owns 2,135,282 shares of the company’s stock, valued at $33,481,221.76.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.

-Hewlett Packard Enterprise (NYSE:HPE) last issued its quarterly earnings data on Tuesday, May 22nd.
-The technology company reported $0.34 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.31 by $0.03.
-Hewlett Packard Enterprise had a return on equity of 8.25% and a net margin of 9.36%.
-The firm had revenue of $7.47 billion during the quarter, compared to the consensus estimate of $7.39 billion.
-During the same quarter in the previous year, the company posted $0.35 EPS.
-The business’s revenue for the quarter was up 9.7% compared to the same quarter last year. equities research analysts forecast that Hewlett Packard Enterprise Co will post 1.47 earnings per share for the current year.
+Hewlett Packard Enterprise (NYSE:HPE) last posted its quarterly earnings data on Tuesday, May 22nd.
+The technology company reported $0.34 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.31 by $0.03.
+The business had revenue of $7.47 billion for the quarter, compared to analysts’ expectations of $7.39 billion.
+Hewlett Packard Enterprise had a net margin of 9.36% and a return on equity of 8.25%.
+The business’s revenue was up 9.7% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.35 earnings per share. analysts anticipate that Hewlett Packard Enterprise Co will post 1.47 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 4th.
-Shareholders of record on Wednesday, June 13th will be given a $0.1125 dividend.
-This is an increase from Hewlett Packard Enterprise’s previous quarterly dividend of $0.08.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, July 4th.
+Stockholders of record on Wednesday, June 13th will be issued a $0.1125 dividend.
 The ex-dividend date of this dividend is Tuesday, June 12th.
-This represents a $0.45 annualized dividend and a yield of 2.82%.
-Hewlett Packard Enterprise’s payout ratio is presently 46.88%.
+This is a boost from Hewlett Packard Enterprise’s previous quarterly dividend of $0.08.
+This represents a $0.45 dividend on an annualized basis and a dividend yield of 2.82%.
+Hewlett Packard Enterprise’s dividend payout ratio is presently 46.88%.

-Hewlett Packard Enterprise announced that its board has authorized a share repurchase program on Thursday, February 22nd that permits the company to buyback $5.50 billion in shares.
-This buyback authorization permits the technology company to reacquire shares of its stock through open market purchases.
-Stock buyback programs are typically an indication that the company’s leadership believes its stock is undervalued.
+Hewlett Packard Enterprise declared that its board has approved a share buyback program on Thursday, February 22nd that authorizes the company to repurchase $5.50 billion in outstanding shares.
+This repurchase authorization authorizes the technology company to purchase shares of its stock through open market purchases.
+Stock repurchase programs are usually an indication that the company’s management believes its stock is undervalued.

+Several hedge funds and other institutional investors have recently bought and sold shares of HPE.
+Bank of Montreal Can lifted its stake in Hewlett Packard Enterprise by 23.4% in the fourth quarter.
+Bank of Montreal Can now owns 1,015,577 shares of the technology company’s stock worth $14,584,000 after acquiring an additional 192,576 shares during the period.
+Guggenheim Capital LLC lifted its stake in Hewlett Packard Enterprise by 13.6% in the fourth quarter.
+Guggenheim Capital LLC now owns 5,953,943 shares of the technology company’s stock worth $85,497,000 after acquiring an additional 710,629 shares during the period.
+Victory Capital Management Inc. lifted its stake in Hewlett Packard Enterprise by 8.2% in the fourth quarter.
+Victory Capital Management Inc. now owns 13,164,978 shares of the technology company’s stock worth $189,050,000 after acquiring an additional 998,236 shares during the period.
+Spark Investment Management LLC lifted its stake in Hewlett Packard Enterprise by 54.3% in the fourth quarter.
+Spark Investment Management LLC now owns 892,800 shares of the technology company’s stock worth $12,820,000 after acquiring an additional 314,300 shares during the period.
+Finally, Investors Research Corp purchased a new stake in Hewlett Packard Enterprise in the fourth quarter worth about $239,000.
+Hedge funds and other institutional investors own 78.79% of the company’s stock.

 Hewlett Packard Enterprise Company Profile